Alpine Immune Sciences to Pres - GuruFocus.com

-Alpine+Immune+Sciences%2C+Inc. (NASDAQ: ALPN), a leading clinical-stage immunotherapy company focused on developing innovative treatments for autoimmune and inflammatory diseases, will present an ePoster with an oral presentation at the American Academy of Dermatology (AAD) Annual Meeting, highlighting clinical data from RUBY-1, a phase 1 healthy volunteer (HV) study of povetacicept, a dual B cell cytokine antagonist being developed for multiple B cell and/or autoantibody-related diseases.
+Alpine+Immune+Sciences%2C+Inc. (NASDAQ: ALPN), a leading clinical-stage immunotherapy company focused on developing innovative treatments for autoimmune and inflammatory diseases, will present posters at the American Society for Clinical Pharmacology & Therapeutics (ASCPT) Annual Meeting and at the International Society of Nephrology World Congress of Nephrology (WCN).

-Poster Title: Phase 1 Study in Healthy Adults of the Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of Povetacicept (ALPN-303), a Dual BAFF/APRIL Antagonist for the Treatment of Autoimmune Blistering Diseases (RUBY-1)
+Poster Title: Phase 1 Study in Healthy Adults of the Safety, Tolerability, Pharmacokinetics, & Pharmacodynamics of Povetacicept (ALPN-303), a Dual BAFF/APRIL Antagonist for the Treatment of Autoimmune Glomerulonephritides

 Povetacicept (ALPN-303) is a dual antagonist of the BAFF (B cell activating factor) and APRIL (a proliferation inducing ligand) cytokines, which play key roles in the activation and survival of B cells, particularly antibody-secreting cells.
 Based upon an engineered TACI (transmembrane activator and CAML interactor) domain, povetacicept exhibits greater potency in preclinical studies versus wild-type TACI-based comparators, as well as other inhibitors of BAFF and/or APRIL alone.
-Povetacicept is in development for multiple B cell and/or autoantibody-related diseases.
+Povetacicept is in development for multiple B cell and/or autoantibody-related diseases, such as systemic lupus erythematosus, autoimmune glomerulonephritis, and autoimmune cytopenias.

 RUBY-1 (NCT05034484) is a phase 1, randomized, placebo-controlled study in healthy adult volunteers designed to evaluate the safety, tolerability, pharmacokinetics, and pharmacodynamics of single doses of intravenously and subcutaneously administered povetacicept.
 Povetacicept was well tolerated at doses up to 960 mg, with dose-dependent pharmacokinetics and reductions in circulating immunoglobulins and antibody-secreting cells, supporting the use of a once every four-week dose regimen for subsequent studies.